Deep Learning for Java

 Why this is useful

-dl4j is powerful and flexible, but not all data scientists and machine learning practioners are software engineers and infrastructure experts.
+dl4j is powerful and flexible, but not all data scientists and machine learning practitioners are software engineers and infrastructure experts.
 Domino saves you the hassle of infrastructure setup and configuration.
-For example, you don’t have to worry about getitng an AWS machine set up with all the libraries you need, and getting all your maven dependencies right to compile the dl4j example code.
+For example, you don't have to worry about getting an AWS machine set up with all the libraries you need, and getting all your maven dependencies right to compile the dl4j example code.

-By using our deeplearning4j-examples project on Domino, all that setup is handled for you, and you can run your code on any hardware you want with one click.
+By using Domino, all that setup is handled for you, and you can run your code on any hardware you want with one click.
 At the same time, Domino tracks every run of your code, including your results, so you can reproduce past work and share it with other people.
-Or you can package your model into a self-service web form so non-technical stakeholders can use it.
+Or you can package your model into a self-service webform so non-technical stakeholders can use it.

 New to Domino?
 Consider a Guided Tour.Watch a Demo of Domino

 Recent PostsSnowflake and RAPIDS For On-Demand Computing by a Storm Parallel Computing with Dask: A Step-by-Step Tutorial Lightning fast CPU-based image captioning pipelines with Deep Learning and Ray Everything You Need to Know about Feature Stores 5 MLOps Best Practices for Large Organizations Choosing a Data-Governance Framework for Your Organization Transformers - Self-Attention to the rescue How data science can fail faster to leap ahead N-shot and Zero-shot learning with Python A Hands-on Tutorial for Transfer Learning in Python

 Subscribe to the Data Science Blog